jakub-dunak/GlobalInvoiceAI/docs/DEPLOYMENT.md

 #### GitHub Actions Deployment Fails
 **Error**: `AWS credentials not configured` **Solution**:
+1. Verify the OIDC provider is created in AWS IAM
+2. Check that the IAM role has the correct trust policy for GitHub Actions
-1. Verify repository secrets are set correctly
+3. Ensure the repository variable `AWS_ROLE_ARN` is set correctly
-2. Check that AWS credentials have required permissions
-3. Ensure the IAM user has CloudFormation, ECR, and Lambda permissions
+4. Verify the IAM role has CloudFormation, ECR, and Lambda permissions

+**Error**: `Access denied`
+**Solution**:
+1. Check the IAM role trust policy allows your GitHub repository
+2. Ensure the role has the necessary permissions attached
+3. Verify the OIDC thumbprint is current (may need updating)

 **Error**: `ECR repository not found`
 **Solution**: The CloudFormation stack must be deployed first before the AgentCore build step runs